 The best time for the Annapurna Circuit Trek is during spring (March–May) and autumn (Sept–Nov) when the weather is clear and stable.
-In addition, trekkers must obtain the Annapurna Conservation Area Permit (ACAP) and the TIMS Card before starting the journey.
+In addition, trekkers must obtain the Annapurna Conservation Area Permit (ACAP) before starting the journey.

 Nepal Hiking Team offers several alternative packages for the Annapurna Circuit Trek, allowing trekkers to choose an itinerary that fits their fitness level, schedule, and travel preferences.